tanseersaji/hashnode_blogs/ck4r3kcps00mdv2s1k9cw4197.md

 ## Quantum Programming 101

-> We have a task, make something accurate and reliable that is fundamentally chaotic.
+> We have a task, make something accurate and reliable out of something that is fundamentally chaotic.

 ***NOTE: [Click Here](#quantum-random-number-generator) to skip Theory and start quantum programming now..***